AI-4-atmosphere-remote-sensing/DL_3d_cloud_retrieval/README.md

-I'll update the documentation to be more comprehensive:

 # AWS ML Model Automation Script
 This guide explains how to automate running ML models on AWS EC2 instances.
 The script automates launching an EC2 instance, executing ML code, and storing results in S3.